Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

 How is Zika virus infection diagnosed?

 - Your healthcare provider will examine you and ask about your symptoms.
 Tell him or her if you have traveled recently.
 Also tell him if you are pregnant or think you are pregnant.
-Your blood, urine, or saliva may be tested for infection.
+Your blood and urine may be tested for infection.
 If you are a man, a sample of your semen may be tested for infection.